dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 \end{aligned}
 $$

 The pretrained vectors obtained from embedding captured some interesting relationships, similar results are obtained from hidden vectors (h).
 In our case of Machine Translation, inputs are Glove embeddings of English words of input sentence (GloVe($$w^{x}$$)) and output are it's hidden vectors(h).
-After training, we call this encoder pretrained LSTM an MT-LSTM (Machine Translation) and can serve as pretrained model to generate hidden vectors for new sentences.
-When using these machine translation hidden vectors as inputs to another NLP model, we refer to them as context vectors (CoVe).
+After training, we call this encoder pretrained LSTM an <span class='saddlebrown'>MT-LSTM (Machine Translation) and can serve as pretrained model to generate hidden vectors for new sentences.
+When using these machine translation hidden vectors as inputs to another NLP model, we refer to them as context vectors (CoVe).</span>

 - **Decoder**